Wendell Weeks: Business philosophy

 Weeks has said that "If you’re going to sustain as an institution, you have to focus on problems that matter.
 For Corning, some of those things are cleaner air; safer, more effective medicines; and fast, reliable communication.
 A company’s value is ultimately measured by whether or not it does good in society."
 He believes that creative destruction is an important part of capitalism, but so is collaboration.
 He regards failures as opportunities to learn.

 Personal life

 Weeks met his wife, Kim Frock, at Harvard Business School.
 She worked at Corning and helped initiate and volunteered with a local school project.
 They have two children.

-Weeks believes that you will be happy if you “find the people you love working with and something you are really excited to work on" (even if it doesn’t lead to external recognition).